cdl-geneseo/geneseo-dictionary/D/Draft.md

 # Draft

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Draft

 Created by  Unknown User (bli2), last modified on Nov 27, 2008

 NN- A glass of tap beer; usually sold/served as part of a drink special at a bar or club.
 Clipped form of draft beer. &quot;For the responsible 21-yr old there will be $2 bottles and $.50 Drafts until 2a.m.&quot; - The Lamron &quot;Dance the night away at one of Rochester's hottest night spots,&quot; February 1, 2001, pp. 8.
 No record of this term turned up in a LexisNexis search of either the New York Times or the University Wire.
 Source: Geneseo Dictionary of English, Spring 2001. -Mitchinson